RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/HowToMakeClusterMetrics.md

 // Describe the schema for the Cluster Metric that this Creator is responsible for void provide_xml_schema( utility::tag::XMLSchemaDefinition & xsd ) const override;
 ```

+##Step 4: Make sure the MetricCreatorFactory registers your new class

+Add the appropriate lines to `src/protocols/init/init.ClusterMetricCreators.ihh`
+and `src/protocols/init/init.ClusterMetricRegistrators.ihh`.
+If you do not know what to do, just match the pattern of the existing lines there.

 ##See Also